How to Stay Motivated

 Tips and strategies on how to get and how to stay motivated starting today!

-How to get and stay motivated so you can get things done.
+How to stay motivated so you can get things done.

 The most outstanding characteristic of successful people is the ability to set goals and take action to achieve them.
 Everyone can do both.
 Where many fall short is not in setting goals but taking the disciplined and sustained action needed for success.

-Here are some simple steps to get and stay motivated:
+Here are some simple steps to stay motivated: